Jamie-Cui/Jamie-Home/about.md

 # JINMING CUI

 Student of Computer Science, Informatics School, University of Edinburgh.

 He accomplished his undergraduate study in telecommunications with management, International School, Beijing University of Posts and Telecommunications.
+His undergraduate final project is "Measurement study of live  video streaming infrastructure for serving live video content in China".

-His current interest is in "Blockchains Technology", "Anonymous Network" and general computer security.
+His current interest is in "Blockchains Technology", "Anonymity System" and general computer security.